General Author Guidelines

 - The Manuscript will be published in J-Lalite after being reviewed by peer reviewers.

 - The Manuscript should be prepared according to the following author guidelines and Template.
-The WRITING TEMPLATE can be downloaded HERE.
+The JOURNAL TEMPLATE can be downloaded HERE.

 Manuscript Preparation Guidelines